Dr. Manizeh Mirza-Gruber

 Additional Certifications:

-• Certified Yoga Instructor with the National Association of Certified Yoga Teachers (200-hour level)
+• Certified Yoga Instructor with the National Association of Certified Yoga Teachers, (200-hour level), December 2016.

-• Certified Mind-Body Skills Facilitator with the Center for Mind-Body Medicine
+• Certified Mind-Body Skills Facilitator with the Center for Mind-Body Medicine, August 2019.

 • Certified Mindfulness Meditation Teacher - A two-year Certification Program with Jack Kornfield Ph.D. and Tara Brach Ph.D. in partnership with Sounds True and the University of California’s Greater Good Science Center - Class of 2023